FPV RC Car

 To mount the Robotic Arm on the car, you will need the pre-assembled arm from the linked project.
 You will reuse the following parts from its original base stand (which is not used in this build):

-Download the 3MF or STL archive file from the Project files section below.
-The file includes all parts required to build the FPV RC Car:
+Download the 3MF or STL archive file from the Files section below.
+The archive contains all the 3D printable parts needed to build the FPV RC Car.

 Material recommendations